-The Gabbs mineralized heap leach material is estimated to contain an average of 0.27% copper based on the mine plan used for this study.
+The Gabbs heap leach material is estimated to contain an average of 0.44 g/t gold, 1.11 g/t Ag and 0.22% copper based on the mine plan used for this study.
 A portion of this copper is cyanide soluble and is expected to be extracted in the heap leach circuit.
 The cyanide soluble copper has an effect on the cyanide consumption.
-A SART (Sulphidization, Acidification, Recovery, Thickening) plant that releases cyanide associated with the copper cyanide complex, allowing it to be recycled back to the leach process as free cyanide is included.
-The resulting copper precipitate will be sold, bringing additional revenue to the project.
+A SART plant that releases cyanide associated with the copper cyanide complex, allowing it to be recycled back to the leach process as free cyanide is included.
+The resulting copper and silver precipitate will be sold, bringing additional revenue to the project.

-The mineralized material will be mined by standard open-pit mining methods, crushed using a three stage crusher incorporating a high-pressure grinding roll (HPGR) as the tertiary crushing stage, agglomerated with cement and conveyor stacked on the heap leach pad in 8-meter lifts.
+The material will be mined by standard open-pit mining methods, crushed using a three-stage crushing system incorporating a high-pressure grinding roll ("HPGR") crusher as the tertiary stage, agglomerated with cement and conveyor stacked on the heap leach pad in 8-metre lifts.

-The pad will hold approximately 30 million tonnes.
+The pad will be constructed in four phases and will hold approximately 80 million tonnes.
 The heap leach pad will have a composite liner consisting of clay and textured HDPE geomembrane.

-Ore will be single-stage leached with a dilute cyanide solution.
+Heap material will be single-stage leached with a dilute cyanide solution for a total leach cycle of 150 days.
 The gold, silver, and copper bearing solution will be collected in the pregnant solution pond and pumped to the SART plant.
 Pregnant solution will be acidified with sulphuric acid, then copper and silver will be precipitated as sulphides by the addition of sodium hydrosulphide.
 The precipitate will be thickened and filtered to produce a copper-silver filter cake for shipment to a smelter.
-The barren solution from the SART plant will be processed in a carbon adsorption-desorption-recovery (ADR) plant to recover gold.
+The barren solution from the SART plant will be neutralized with slaked lime and processed in a carbon adsorption-desorption-recovery (ADR) plant to recover gold.
 The gold will be periodically stripped from the carbon using a desorption process.
 The gold will be plated on stainless steel cathodes, removed by washing, filtered, dried and then smelted to produce a doré bar.